 We love pizza - in all its forms, from charry Neopolitan-style discs to rustic rounds cooked in a homebuilt pizza oven.
-So we're in chewy, crusty, cheese-topped ecstacy with The Pizza Show kicking off this week on SBS Viceland (missed it?
+So we're in chewy, crusty, cheese-topped ecstacy with The Pizza Show kicking off again this week on SBS Viceland (missed it?
 Catch up here).
 But beyond all the eating Frank Pinello is doing on-screen on our behalf, we're grateful for something else: garlic knots.
 And the thoughts they have inspired.

 Frank, you see, is a New Yorker.
 A New York pizzeria owner, in fact, and garlic knots are a very New York thing.
 Exactly when these little twists were first made is open to debate - some say the 1970s, other say the 1940s.
 But what you won't get any argument about is the fact that they are a genius way to use up scraps of pizza dough.
-Come on, just look at how good they are:

 Roman pizza - thick, full of holes - makes truly excellent sandwiches.
 This one, from Stefano Manfredi, use three types of cheese along with tomato and chargrilled eggplant.